ibm-cloud-docs/watson-assistant/web-chat-service-desk.md

 {{site.data.content.classiclink}}

-# Adding service desk support
+# Adding contact center support
 {: #deploy-web-chat-haa}

 You can configure the web chat to transfer a customer to a human customer support agent if the customer asks for help from a person.
-The following service desk integrations are supported:
+The following contact center (service desk) integrations are supported:

 - [Zendesk](/docs/watson-assistant?topic=watson-assistant-deploy-zendesk) {: #deploy-web-chat-zendesk}
 - [Salesforce](/docs/watson-assistant?topic=watson-assistant-deploy-salesforce) {: #deploy-web-chat-salesforce}

-If you are comfortable writing code, you can use the service desk starter kits to integrate with other service desks.
-Starter kits are available for the following service desks:
+If you are comfortable writing code, you can use the contact center starter kits to integrate with contact center platforms such as Genesys Cloud and Twilio Flex.
+You can also use a starter kit to develop your own integration with the contact center platform of your choice.

-- Genesys Cloud
-- NICE inContact
-- Twilio Flex
-- Kustomer
-- Build your own

-For more information, see [Service desk starter kits](/docs/watson-assistant?topic=watson-assistant-web-chat-service-desk-starter-kits).
+For more information, see [Contact center starter kits](/docs/watson-assistant?topic=watson-assistant-web-chat-service-desk-starter-kits).